isomerpages/mlaw-rom/_information-for-moneylenders/information-for-licensed-moneylenders.md

 ---
-title: 'Information for Licensed Moneylenders'
+title: Information for Licensed Moneylenders
 permalink: /information-for-moneylenders/
-breadcrumb: 'Information for Licensed Moneylenders'
+breadcrumb: Information for Licensed Moneylenders
 ---
 Information for Licensed Moneylenders
 ---
 **1. How do I apply for a moneylending licence?**<br>